openstack/ceilometer/doc/source/architecture.rst

    This figure shows how a sample can be published to multiple destinations.

 Currently, processed data can be published using 5 different transports:
-1. direct, which publishes samples to a configured database dispatcher directly;
+1. direct, which publishes samples to a configured dispatcher directly, default is database dispatcher;
 2. notifier, a notification based publisher which pushes samples to a message queue which can be consumed by the collector or an external system;
 3. udp, which publishes samples using UDP packets;